JulianJuaner/CSCI5640_NLP/README.md

 # NER Project for Single Bell
 ## Improve Named Entity Recognition with Entity-wise Relationship
 ### XING JInbo, LU Fanbin, ZHANG Yuechen
-### For FULL version of the code, please refer to [this site](https://github.com/JulianJuaner/CSCI5640_NLP).
+#### For FULL version of the code, please refer to [this site](https://github.com/JulianJuaner/CSCI5640_NLP).
-### This branch only includes main results in the report.
-For full experiments, please refer to other branches (julian/jinbo) of this repository
+#### This branch only includes main results in the report.
+For full experiments, please refer to other branches (julian/jinbo) of this repository.
+Feel free to tell us if you have any questions.
 ***
 # Data Preprocessing
 You can download CoNLL03 dataset from huggingface, or the official website.
 If you are using the huggingface format, you can convert the data to corpus by: